NBA Rumors: LA Lakers Could Send Kyle Kuzma and Kentavious Caldwell-Pope To Rockets For Victor Oladipo

-Though they currently hold the best record in the Western Conference, the Los Angeles Lakers are still expected to be active on the market before the 2021 trade deadline.
+Though they currently hold the best record in the Western Conference, the Los Angeles Lakers are still expected to be active before the 2021 trade deadline.
 They may currently have two of the best players in the league but as some of their rivals continue to grow stronger, they may be forced to find a third star that would help LeBron James and Anthony Davis defend their throne in the 2020-21 NBA season.
 One of the most realistic trade targets for the Purple and Gold is veteran shooting guard Victor Oladipo of the Houston Rockets.

 In a recent article, Lee Tran of Fadeaway World came up with a blockbuster trade idea that would enable Oladipo to join forces with James and Davis in Los Angeles this season.
 In the proposed scenario, the Lakers would be sending a package that includes Kyle Kuzma and Kentavious Caldwell-Pope to the Rockets in exchange for Oladipo.